reflectoring/reflectoring.github.io/_posts/2020-09-31-spring-component-scanning.md

 As said earlier, Spring Boot does auto scanning for all the packages that fall under the parent package.
 Let's have a look at how it works:

 ```
-|- io.reflectoring.componentstan (main package)
+|- io.reflectoring.componentscan (main package)
    |- SpringComponentScanningApplication.java
    |- User.java (@Component stereotype)
    |- BeanViewer.java
    |- ExplicitScan.java
 ```

 We have created a `User` class with the `@Component` stereotype in our parent package `io.reflectoring.componentscan`.
-As said earlier, since these classes come under the parent package where we have our main method defined with `@SpringBootApplication` annotation, the component will be scanned by default.
+As said earlier, since these classes are under the parent package where we have our main method defined with `@SpringBootApplication` annotation, the component will be scanned by default.

 ```
-OUTPUT
 ...
 INFO 95832 --- [main] i.reflectoring.componentscan.BeanViewer  : beanViewer
 INFO 95832 --- [main] i.reflectoring.componentscan.BeanViewer  : explicitScan